 /usr/local/bin/mysql.
 This path is often hardcoded into many dependencies, or we use the same directory set by some global variable and expect the binary to be called

 mysql.
-This fact means that we can only have one version running at a time without some hacky juggling of globally set variables.
+This fact means that we can only have one version running at a time without some hacky juggling of globally set environment variables.

 What we could do is make MySQL 5.5 be a different binary name (e.g.